Animadversio/Animadversio.github.io/_academic_notes/Note-on-Photometric-Analysis.md

 Z,L = \arg\min g(I-S(Z,L))+f(Z)+h(L)\\
 R= I-S(Z,L)
 $$
+Their light is not encoded by a 3 vector, but as some parameters of spherical harmonics, simulating multiple light source and scene light.
+And the image from shading could be computed from a quadratic form.

-Their major contribution is their design of prior.
+Their major contribution is

+* their design of prior.

-Multi-scale optimization is used to solve this method.
+* Multi-scale optimization is used to solve this hard problem.